- Japanese Image Websites -- search by format, subject and/or historical period

 Images include: photographs, photo essays, art work, manga/cartoons and other non-photographic images, hikifuda (advertising handbills), and more.
 You will find retrospectives recapping periods of modern Japanese history, as well as resources that focus on particular topics, such as women, children, Okinawa, and southeast Asia, and medieval and pre-modern Japan.

 This web guide aims to introduce these materials to a larger audience, including users who have only started studying Japanese or don't know Japanese at all.
-To aid all users, this guide includes notes on the calendrical systems used in the resources.
-For information on Japanese calendrical systems, refer to "About this Guide," below.
+To aid all users, this guide includes notes on the calendrical systems (Western or Japanese) used in the resources.
+For information on Japanese calendrical systems, see tab.

 This guide has two parts: